MartijnDingemans/delayed_reactant_labeling/docs/source/extensive_example.rst

     from delayed_reactant_labeling.predict import DRL

     experimental_complete = pd.read_excel('experimental_data_Hilgers.xlsx', engine='openpyxl')
-    LABEL = "'"  # single ' will was used for labeled reactants.
+    LABEL = "'"  # single ' was used for labeled reactants.
 To keep the code general, we will use LABEL instead.

     fig, ax = plt.subplots()
     n = 0